Ask AI: Prompts for Immigration Research

 Strategy & Framing

-Get help framing your research to meet the three prongs of the Matter of Dhanasar test for an EB-2 National Interest Waiver.
+Get help understanding how the three prongs of the Matter of Dhanasar test apply to research in a particular area — as background for an attorney consultation.

 EB2 NIW